 Children with hyponatraemia require frequent monitoring of serum electrolytes.
 If the child is asymptomatic then it may be sufficient to restrict the maintenance fluids and monitor the U&Es until the sodium level normalises.

 If there are symptoms of hyponatraemia (altered behaviour, vomiting, convulsions, reduced level of consciousness) then advice from the paediatric intensive care team should be sought, who may consider hypertonic boluses (e.g. 2.7% sodium chloride).

 Children with hypernatraemia also require frequent monitoring of serum electrolytes.
-If there is no evidence of dehydration, then consider changing to hypotonic fluid (e.g. 0.45% sodium chloride).
+If there is evidence of dehydration, then consider changing to hypotonic fluid (e.g. 0.45% sodium chloride).
 This will reduce the sodium load being administered.

 If there is evidence of dehydration (hypovolaemic hypernatraemia) then care must be taken to correct the deficit slowly over 48 hours, unless the child is shocked.